-9. For the purposes of this document, and for the undertaking of primary dealer privileges and obligations in the UK government bond market, the DMO defines a Gilt-Edged Market Maker (GEMM) as a bank or securities firm that has committed to the requirements of the DMO and an RIE, and been formally recognised as such by the parties involved.

-- 10. As the requirements apply to sterling-denominated government bonds only, it is neither practical nor desirable to confer the privileges and obligations of GEMM status on all trading desks or staff at any such institution.
-Instead, the appropriate head of department at each firm should discuss and agree with the DMO which members of the trading and support staff are to be covered under the category. - 11.
+- 9. For the purposes of this document, and for the undertaking of primary dealer privileges and obligations in the UK government bond market, the DMO defines a Gilt-Edged Market Maker (GEMM) as a bank or securities firm that has committed to the requirements of the DMO and an RIE, and been formally recognised as such by the parties involved. - 10.
+A distinction is made between wholesale and retail GEMMs in title, privileges and obligations according to that firm's target investor base.
+Unless otherwise identified, all references to 'GEMM' in this document refer to both categories of primary dealer in the UK. - 11.
+As the requirements apply to sterling-denominated government bonds only, it is neither practical nor desirable to confer the privileges and obligations of GEMM status on all trading desks or staff at any such institution.
+Instead, the appropriate head of department at each firm should discuss and agree with the DMO which members of the trading and support staff are to be covered under the category. - 12.
 The DMO recognises that different firms will have differing organisational and trading desk structures and reporting hierarchies.
 It will try to ensure as much equivalency as possible between primary dealer firms, in order to maintain as level a playing field as possible, in the access rights and obligations of dealers in the gilt market, and the reporting and assessment of turnover, market shares and overall performance as a GEMM.